DanielArzani/DanielArzani/README.md

 - When you purchase packaged lettuce, you’re usually paying around 2.5x the price for 1/4 the amount of lettuce you would get if you bought it raw.
 (If you want more lettuce for less, you know what to do now)

+## 🏬 Organizations

+- My frontend Mentor Projects have been put in a separate organization (to try and keep things organized), you can find them by clicking [here](https://github.com/Frontend-Mentor-Projects-Daniel)

 ## 🌐Socials